getsentry/sentry-docs/src/collections/_documentation/performance/performance-metrics.md

 sidebar_order: 2
 ---

-Sentry's application monitoring product collects performance metrics.
-Performance metrics provide a better understanding of how users are interacting with your application.
-By tracking metrics like Latency and Throughput in [Discover]({%- link _documentation/performance/discover/index.md -%}) or Performance, Sentry provides you with a fuller, real-time picture of your application's health, such as the occurrence of errors or performance issues.
+Performance metrics provide insight about how users experience your application.
+You set the target thresholds, then identify how your application is performing.
+For example, you can track metrics such as Latency and Throughput in [Discover]({%- link _documentation/performance/discover/index.md -%}) or Performance.
+By identifying useful thresholds by which to measure your application, you have a quantifiable measure of your application's health and can more easily identify when errors occur or if performance issues are emerging.

 ## Apdex
 Apdex is an industry-standard metric used to track and measure user satisfaction based on response times in your application.
 The Apdex score provides the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.